Your Providence College experience will challenge you. The Liberal Arts Honors Program (LAHP) takes it a step further.

 The LAHP also has a distinctly interdisciplinary focus.
-You’ll take classes with expert faculty across PC’s academic departments and study side by side with biology, French, finance, and theatre — and many others — in your Honors classes.
+You’ll take classes with expert faculty across PC’s academic departments and study side-by-side with biology, French, finance, and theatre majors — and many others — in your Honors classes.
 Together, you’ll share seemingly divergent ideas and find surprising connections.

 Honors students are free to major or minor in any academic area they choose.
 We are proud of the mixture of interests in our Honors classrooms.

 Students must take a minimum of six Honors courses in four years, though most opt to take more.

 Honors students take one or two classes together per semester.
 Other courses are taken with PC’s greater student population and selected from the College’s general offerings.

 There is no separate housing for Honors students, and participants are fully integrated into the residence life and extracurricular activities of the College.

 To remain in the Honors Program, students must maintain a cumulative GPA of 3.25 or higher.